cherylberger/MechaCar_Statistical_Analysis-/README.md

 #### In your MechaCarChallenge.RScript, write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 ![image](https://user-images.githubusercontent.com/94234511/158047538-70139f63-4c08-46ea-9340-62fdc337b9a1.png)

 t.test(mecha_coil$PSI,mu=1500)

+The true mean of the sample is 1498.78, see also the summary statistics above.
+With a p-value of 0.06, which is higher than the significance level of 0.05, there is not enough evidence to support rejecting the null hypothesis.
+This analysis indicates that the mean of all three manufacturing lots is statistically similar to the presumed population mean of 1500 psi.

 #### Next, write three more RScripts in your MechaCarChallenge.RScript using the t.test() function and its subset() argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.